 Strengths Our leadership team is leading the way to learn about students of poverty and how to reach them.
 Our special education team is exceptionally strong and our teacher of EL students is a missionary in her field.
 We have people who are passionate about reaching children where they are and teaching them to where they need to be.
-Challenges Many staff members are overwhelmed by lack of support at home and from home.
+Challenges Many staff members are overwhelmed by a decrease of support at home and from home.
 Low reading levels, low math fluency levels, writing an opinion paragraph scores are low across the board.
+However, we are working on creative solutions to these challenges.